NotWoods/omlhawaii/about.md

 ## Advantages of Contracting with Oakes Management, LLC

-1. We have managed several projects between $50 million to
-	 $191 million.
-We know how to
-   minimize the Owner’s exposure due to problems in administration.
+1. We have managed several projects between $10 million to $191 million.
+We know how to minimize the Owner’s exposure due to problems in administration.
 2. We have over 50 years of experience.
 We know how to minimize the Owner’s exposure to construction defects.
 3. We have an excellent record in controlling costs and budgets and maintaining schedules.
-4. We have an excellent reputation for value engineering which provides our Clients the options for savings
+4. We are able to generate Value Engineering Options for the Owner to review for savings considerations.
 5. We know concrete; we have managed a precast concrete plant.
 6. We have an ABC license versus a BC license unlike most of our competitors.
 An ABC license certifies the General Contractor is legally authorized and qualified to perform Building,